learn-co-students/ruby-objects-has-many-through-lab-v-000/README.md

 ```
 Now let's move on to our `Doctor`/`Appointment`/`Patient` domain model.

+**Note:** the tests will be calling your `#new_appointment` methods in your `Doctor` and `Patient` classes, as well as the `#initialize` method in the `Appointment` class.
+Therefore, in order to pass the tests, you will need to make sure that your method definitions specify the parameters in the order indicated below.

 **The `Doctor` model:**

 - The `Doctor` class needs a class variable `@@all` that begins as an empty array.